Need A Problem Solved?

 Fire Hydrant Maintenance

-The City of Wayne Department of Public Works has begun it's annual program to winterize fire hydrants.
+Every year the City of Wayne Department of Public Works performs work to winterize fire hydrants.
 During this process, Public Works employees will flow hydrants which may occasionally cause residents and businesses to experience rusty water.
 If you experience rusty water, please allow your water to flow until clear.
 It is recommended that you do not do laundry or use water for food preparation until it flows clear.
 If the problem persist, please contact the DPW at (734) 721-8600.

 NOTICE: The City of Wayne will no longer pick up leaves raked into the streeet.